mako-framework/docs/02_routing_and_controllers/01_routing.md

 ### Faking request methods

-Most browsers only support sending `GET` and `POST` requests.
+Most browsers only support sending `GET` and `POST` form requests.
 You can get around this limitation by performing a `POST` request including a `REQUEST_METHOD_OVERRIDE` field where you specify the request method you want to use.

 ```
 <input type="hidden" name="REQUEST_METHOD_OVERRIDE" value="DELETE">